WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 stderr_logfile=/path/to/mercure/error.log
 {{< /file >}}

-It is very important to change the path in the file to the path of mercure in your system, and the JWT_KEY to the key you’ll be using.
-This configures Supervisor to provide the needed environment variables which Mercure uses for options, which you can read more about in the [config docs of Mercure here](https://mercure.rocks/docs/hub/config).
-Most importantly our script will autostart, autorestart and log to the /path/to/mercure/out.log and /path/to/mercure/error.log files.
+Important: it is crucial to change the path in the file to the path of mercure in your system, and the JWT_KEY to the key you’ll be using.
+This configures Supervisor to provide the needed environment variables which Mercure uses for options, you can read more about this concept in the [config docs of Mercure here](https://mercure.rocks/docs/hub/config).
+Most importantly, our script will autostart, autorestart and log to the /path/to/mercure/out.log and /path/to/mercure/error.log files.

 Now we have to make supervisor aware of our new config file by running the following command: